Plantronics' Voyager Legend CS, the latest addition to the Voyager headset line, has been launched through the channel.

 In a recent market forecast analysis report, it was found that as growth slows, market realities mean telcos must find ways to serve their existing customers profitability rather than simply growing their customer bases.

-Shagun Bali, analyst for Telecoms Technology at Ovum and author of the report said: "Over the next five years, service and tariff innovation will be key revenue-generating strategies, while LTE rollout, network optimisation, and creative approaches to partnerships will become focal points for cost savings.
-Telcos need to monetize new business models, leverage customer data by investing in analytics, and define their response to over-the-top (OTT) players."
+Shagun Bali, analyst for Telecoms Technology at Ovum and author of the report said, "Over the next five years, service and tariff innovation will be key revenue-generating strategies, while LTE rollout, network optimisation, and creative approaches to partnerships will become focal points for cost savings.
+Telcos need to monetise new business models, leverage customer data by investing in analytics, and define their response to over-the-top (OTT) players."

 Ovum estimates that telco IT spending will reach $60bn in 2017, growing at a CAGR of 0.6 percent between 2013 and 2017.
 Growth in telco IT spending will be driven primarily by investments in packaged software and system integration.
+Spending in emerging markets in Asia-Pacific, the Middle East and Africa (MEA), and South and Central America (SCA) will drive global IT spending.

 Related Topics